redhat-openstack/website/source/uncategorized/rdo-test-day-kilo-rc-milestone-test-cases.html.md

 ## Packstack Based Installation (Neutron Networking)

-Please make sure to use the steps described in the RDO_test_day_January_2014#How_To_Test page when installing the base RDO system.
+Please make sure to use the steps described in the RDO_test_day_Kilo#How_To_Test page when installing the base RDO system.
 Do not go through the Quickstart steps unmodified which will instead give you an RDO Havana deployment.

 | Config Name                               | Release          | BaseOS     | Status | HOWTO                                                                                              | Who | Date       | BZ/LP | Notes Page |
 |-------------------------------------------|------------------|------------|--------|----------------------------------------------------------------------------------------------------|-----|------------|-------|------------|